Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Back to the original card shuffle

 and

 \end{proposition}

-\begin{proof} Let us fix $t>0$ and $n\in \bbN$.
-From Proposition \ref{proppres} (which proof can easily adapt for discrete time) note also that $\bP_n$ is an increasing probability for all $n$ (and so is $P_t$) so that the events
+\begin{pf} Let us fix $t>0$ and $n\in\mathbb{N} $.
+From Proposition~\ref{proppres} (which proof can easily adapt for discrete time), note also that $\mathbf{P} _n$ is an increasing probability for all $n$ (as is $P_t$) so that the events

 are increasing events.
-Recall that from the definition of the total variation distance
+Recall that from the definition of the total variation distance,

-Now from Lemma \ref{conservinc} (plus an average over the coordinate which is updated) for any increasing event $A$ $(\bP_k(A))_{k\ge 0}$ is a non-increasing sequence tending to $\mu(A)$.
-Hence Hence, we have
+Now from Lemma~\ref{conservinc} (plus an average over the coordinate which is updated), for any increasing event $A$, $(\mathbf{P} _k(A))_{k\geq0}$ is a nonincreasing sequence tending to $\mu (A)$.
+Hence we have

 and